Please see our progression document, policy and guide for parents below.

-Phonics at Oldfield
+Phonics and Early Reading at Oldfield

-We teach 'Synthetic Phonics' using a blended model of different programs such as 'Phonics Play' and 'Jolly Phonics' as well as our planning.
+We teach 'Synthetic Phonics' using a model based on Letters and Sounds.
 Synthetic Phonics is a way of teaching reading and spelling.
 Children are taught to read letters or groups of letters by saying the sounds (phonemes) that they represent.
 Children then start to read words by saying the phonemes together to make a word.
 They also learn how to spell words using their phonic knowledge.

 Common Exception Words:

 Children will also learn to read common exception words.
-These are words which don't quite follow the spelling or phonics rules that children are taught in years 1 and 2 and need to be practised until they are instantly recognisable.
+These are words which don't quite follow the spelling or phonics rules that children are taught in years 1 and 2 and need to be practiced until they are instantly recognisable.
 We try to think of different memorable ways that we can remember these words!
 Below is our progression document.